 Average Price for Scrapping a Water Heater

-How to Get a Better Price Scrapping a Water Heater
+How to Get the Best Price

-- Heating elements (for electric water waters)
+- Heating elements (for electric water heaters)

 - Regulator (for gas water heaters)